CodyTolene/pip-boy-apps/apps/pipdoom/README.md

 ### Controls

 - Use the front radio play button to move forward.
-- Use the top-left or top right knob to turn the character 45 degrees.
+- Use the top-left or top right knob to turn the character.
-- Use the top-left knob button to move backwards.
+- Use the top-left knob button to shoot.
 - Use the top-right torch button to toggle the screen brightness.
 - Use the bottom-right power button to exit the game.